Vaccinating Your Pet

-L4 will not be our first line Leptospirosis vaccination at the moment, we do advise you consider protection for L. Grippoytyphosa, L.Australis if you plan to take your dog to Europe or spend a lot of time in the South of England.
+We do advise you consider protection for L. Grippoytyphosa, L.Australis if you plan to take your dog to Europe or spend a lot of time in the South of England.

-Bordetella Bronchiseptica (Kennel cough )
+Bordetella Bronchiseptica (Kennel cough or Contagious Canine Cough)

 This is a very contagious.
 Not life threatening but can suppress the immune system of dogs and puts them at risk from secondary infections such as pneumonia.
 If your dog is mixing with other dogs we recommend this vaccine annually.
 If you would like to kennel your dog in an establishment licensed by current government regulations you will need vaccination against.
 Bordetella Bronchiseptica and Canine Parainfluenza virus two weeks prior to kennelling.

 The vaccine is given as a small squirt of fluid up the nose.